Root operators, root groups and retractions: Introduction

-We will start in Section~\ref{sec-prelim} by recalling the definition of buildings, their root groups and Bruhat and Iwasawa decomposition.
-This section does not contain any original work but collects material from the literature that will be used later.
-After that, in Section~\ref{sec-retractions}, we introduce the two types of retractions in an affine building and give their interpretation in terms of subgroups of $G$.
+We start by recalling the definition of buildings, their root groups and the Bruhat and Iwasawa decomposition in Section~\ref{sec-prelim}.
+In Section~\ref{sec-retractions}, we introduce a retraction in an affine building and give its interpretation in terms of subgroups of $G$.
 We include the definitions of the root operators in Section~\ref{sec-operators}.
-The main results of the paper are contained in Section~\ref{sec-main} where we discuss the connection between retractions and root operators.
-Lastly in Section~\ref{sec-paths} we comment on the relationship between the root operators defined on galleries and the one on paths, which were introduced in \cite{Littelmann}.
+The main results of the paper are then proven in Section~\ref{sec-main}.

+As the anonymous referee kindly pointed out, the results in this paper should also hold for mazures, which are the analogs of affine buildings in the Kac-Moody setting.
+I have not carried out the generalization at this point, but agree that this seems doable and should be done.